From 1974 to 1980 life was just the same old

 because even the Commonwealths Attorney said

-there were no powder burns on her
+there were no powder

 or her clothing and there would be if